TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 1 - Overview/2.1.1-nuances-in-metrics/_index.md

 #### “Missing” Counters

 You will find VM CPU Demand, but not VM Memory Demand.
-Demand does not apply to memory as it’s a form of storage, just as there is no such thing as a Demand metric for your laptop disk space.
+Demand does not apply to memory as it's a form of storage, just as there is no such thing as a Demand metric for your laptop disk space.

 #### Too many choices